vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 ## Splitting Fees Between Liquidity Providers

 The guiding principle of this section is that by committing stake a liquidity provider gets virtual stake that depends on how trading has grown on the market.
-The virtual stake then determines growth-adjusted-LP-share as will be set out below.
-Growth adjusted LP share is then used to split fee revenue between LPs.
+The virtual stake then determines equity-like share as will be set out below.
+Equity-like share is then used to split fee revenue between LPs.

-### Calculating liquidity provider growth-adjusted-LP-share
+### Calculating liquidity provider equity-like share

 The parameter which determines the period over which market value and hence growth is `market.value.windowLength` which could be e.g. a week.
 From the end of the opening auction, which we will refer to as `t0` until `t0+market.value.windowLength` is the `0th` or "bootstrap period".
 Then from `t0+market.value.windowLength` until `t0 + 2 x market.value.windowLength` is the `1st` period and so on.